Planetariums in the Netherlands

 Royal Eise Eisinga Planetarium

-Royal Eise Eisinga Planetarium in Friesland has been hailed the oldest working planetarium in the world still in use.
+Royal Eise Eisinga Planetarium in Friesland has been hailed as the oldest working planetarium in the world still in use.
 The representations of the planets are built onto the ceiling of what was then Eisinga’s living room and are driven by a pendulum clock.
-The planets (minus Uranus, Neptune and Pluto, which were not discovered yet in Eisinga's day) are to scale by a factor of one trillion, therefore 1mm on the ceiling represents one million kilometres.
+The planets (minus Uranus, Neptune and Pluto, which were not discovered yet in Eisinga's day) are to scale by a factor of 1 trillion, therefore 1 millimetre on the ceiling represents 1 million kilometres.

 Artis Planetarium is part of the Artis Zoo experience in Amsterdam, situated on the northwestern corner of the zoo grounds.
-It was officially opened in 1988, on the 150th anniversary of the Artis Zoo.
+It was officially opened in 1988, on the 150th-anniversary of Artis.

 Visitors can distinguish it from other parts of the zoo by its dome-shaped roof!
 The “Space Trip” is a guided tour through the planetarium that teaches you about our solar system, perfect for children interested in the universe.